 The Partner Agency has investigated/exhausted funding options from other sources.

-Submission of an Application and any necessary attachments/self-evaluation forms.
+Submission of an Funding Request Form and any necessary attachments/self-evaluation forms.

-Application has been submitted at least two weeks in advance of the Steering Committee meeting to the LSC Meeting Facilitator.
+Funding Request Form has been submitted at least two weeks in advance of the Steering Committee meeting to the LSC Meeting Facilitator.

 The project is indicated as a priority in the Lower St. Croix 10-year Comprehensive Watershed Management Plan.

 The project is in alignment with the LSC WBIF grant work plan.

+The project meets all of the Gatekeeper Criteria (pg 95)

 [OPTIONAL] All funds must be received prior to designating funds toward a project (no bridging years)

+[OPTIONAL] Future dollars may not be set aside for a partner/project.

+[OPTIONAL] The project must take place in the current grant cycle.

 Step 2: The Steering Committee evaluates the project.